kyleko1234/myEasyLedger/README.md

     - PostgreSQL 13

 ## Dev Setup
 These instructions assume you are using a recent version of MacOS (10.13 or newer) and that you have cloned this repository to your device.
+For development and demo purposes please clone the 'master' branch.
 - [Local DB](#local-db-setup)
 - [Backend Development Environment](#backend-development-environment-setup)
 - [Frontend Development Environment](#frontend-development-environment-setup)